-Iguazu or Iguassu are the largest waterfalls system in the world.
-They derive as waterfalls of the Iguazu River on the border of the Argentinian province of Misiones and the Brazilian State of Paraná.
-With nearly 300 individual falls spread over nearly 3 kilometers and set in the jungle, this world heritage site is a breathtaking natural phenomenon and considered unlike any other waterfall in the world and a must for your bucket list.
+Iguazu or Iguassu is the largest waterfalls system in the world.
+They derive as waterfalls of Iguazu River on the border of Brazilian State of Paraná and Argentinian province of Misiones.
+With nearly 300 individual falls spread over three kilometres and set in the jungle, this world heritage site is a breathtaking natural phenomenon, it is unlike any other waterfalls in the world and is a must in your bucket list.

-Busses depart frequently from Buenos Aires and from other major cities of Argentina to Puerto Iguazu.
-A 18 hours one way ride from Buenos Aires would cost around AR$1500 Pesos .
+Buses depart frequently from Buenos Aires and from other major cities of Argentina to Puerto Iguazu.
+An 18 hours one-way journey from Buenos Aires would cost around AR$1500 Pesos.

-Click here to check schedule or to book.
+Click here to check the schedule or to book.

 Puerto Iguazu is served by Cataratas del Iguazú International Airport (IGR), there are regular services from Buenos Aires (AEP/EZE), Rosario, Cordoba, Salta Mendoza and El Calafate.

-Foz do Iguaçu is the city on the Brazilian side, long-distance coaches arrive at the Terminal Rodoviária Internacional on Av Costa e Silva.
-This is about 3 km from the centre of town.
-An UneSul Executivo bus from Porto Alegre takes 14-16 hours and costs R$208.
+Long-distance busses to Foz do Iguaçu arrive at the Terminal Rodoviária Internacional on Av Costa e Silva.
+The terminal is about 3 km from the centre.
+An UneSul Executivo bus takes 14-16 hours from Porto Alegre.

-Foz do Iguaçu International Airport (IGU) is served by TAM Airlines, Gol Transportes Aéreos, Trip Airlines, Sol Linhas Aéreas, Azul, and LAN with direct scheduled flights to and from Lima, Peru, São Paulo Guarulhos/Congonhas/Viracopos, Rio de Janeiro, Curitiba, Recife, Salvador, Cascavel, Porto Alegre, Londrina, and more.
+Foz do Iguaçu International Airport (IGU) is served by Gol Transportes Aéreos, LATAM Airlines, Trip Airlines, Azul and Sol Linhas Aéreas with direct scheduled flights to and from Lima, Peru, São Paulo – Guarulhos/Viracopos/Congonhas, Recife, Rio de Janeiro, Curitiba, Porto Alegre, Salvador, Cascavel, Londrina and more.
 Pluna Airlines from Uruguay has direct flights from Montevideo.
 The airport is located just off the main road between the city of Foz do Iguaçu and the entrance to the Iguaçu National Park.

 Where to Stay:

-Hostel 10 in Puerto Iguazu is centrally located and a bed in a dorm is priced around USD 5.94 including breakfast.
+Hostel 10 in Puerto Iguazu is centrally located and a bed in a dorm costs around USD 5.94 including breakfast.

 Visiting Iguazu Falls

-From main terminal of Puerto Iguazu (Terminal de Ómnibus) Rio Uruguay busses departs to the entrance of the park roughly every twenty minutes (07:00 – 20:50 daily) for AR$100, with many other stops in town and on the way to the falls.
+From the main terminal of Puerto Iguazu (Terminal de Ómnibus) Rio Uruguay busses depart to the entrance of the park roughly every twenty minutes (07:00 – 20:50 daily) for AR$100 Pesos, with many other stops in town and on the way to the falls.

-The entrance ticket to the park (which is payable at the entrance, original passport is needed to enter the park) would cost AR$330 .
+The entrance ticket to the park (which is payable at the entrance, an original passport is needed to enter the park) would cost AR$330.
 If you want to visit the park the second day it possible to obtain an entry the second day at half price provided you get your voucher stamped before exiting the park on the first day.

-Buses run every 22 minutes from the urban bus terminal (Terminal de Transporte Urbano) to the entrance of the park.
+Buses run every 22 minutes from Terminal de Transporte Urbano (the urban bus terminal) to the entrance of the park.
 The R$3.20 (USD 1.1) fare makes the bus a very cheap way to visit the Falls and it’s also easy to use.
-The bus is No. 120 to ‘Parque Nacional’.
+The bus is No.120 to ‘Parque Nacional’.
 The journey takes about 40 minutes.